Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 1. The bank.
 An obvious choice, as most of New Zealand’s big banks have funding available for capable new businesses.
 You’re likely to find that small business loans from banks require security, usually in the form of commercial or residential real estate.

 2. Credit unions.
 These are not-for-profit financial institutions owned by their members, some of whom may be entrepreneurs looking for a good investment.
-If you’re a member of a credit union then you might be able to get funding there.
+If you’re a member of a credit union then you might be able to get business funding there.

 3. Borrow against the business you buy.
 Did you know it’s possible to get a loan by borrowing against the assets of the business you will buy with that loan?
 If you’re buying a company with valuable assets in the form of property, vehicles, equipment or machinery then these can be refinanced or used as collateral for a secured loan.
 Similar options exist for borrowing against the projected revenue of the business you buy or outstanding invoices.